SahilK-027/FYLE-MTS1-Journey-2024/README.md

 ### 📋 1:30 PM - Lunch Break

 After an intense morning, it’s time for a well-deserved break.
-A good lunch, maybe a walk, little fun hobbies and then back to business.
+A good lunch, maybe a walk, some fun hobbies, and then back to business.
 Being an MTS1 means I need to stay sharp, so stepping away from the screen for a bit helps refresh my mind.

 ### 📝 2:30 PM - More code + Documentation + Sync-Ups